Broccoli: Cultivation

-The majority of broccoli cultivars are cool-weather crops that do poorly in hot summer weather.
-Broccoli grows best when exposed to an average daily temperature between 18 and 23 °C. When the cluster of flowers, also referred to as a "head" of broccoli, appears in the center of the plant, the cluster is generally green.
+The majority of broccoli cultivars are cool-weather crops that grow poorly in hot summer weather.
+Broccoli grows best in an average daily temperature range of 54–68 °F. When the cluster of flowers (also referred to as a "head") appears in the plant center, the cluster is generally green.
 Garden pruners or shears are used to cut the head about 1 in from the tip.
-Broccoli should be harvested before the flowers on the head bloom bright yellow.
-Broccoli cannot be harvested using machines, but rather is hand-harvested.